Medical expert of the article

 - A - there is no need for analgesia.

-- C - it is necessary to strengthen the analgesic therapy.
+- B - it is necessary to increase pain-relieving therapy.

-If the pain persists for an hour, a consultation is needed to find out the cause of the pain and eliminate it.
+If the pain persists for an hour, a consultation is necessary to determine the cause of the pain and eliminate it.

 Children's and Infants' Postoperative Pain Scale (CHIPPS) (ButtnerW., FinkeW., 2000)

-The CHIPPS scale was developed by W. Buttner and W. Finke to assess the need for postoperative analgesia in newborns and children under 5 years of age.
-This scale is similar to MOPS, but an interesting feature of the scale is the need to evaluate a variety of physiological, anatomical and behavioral parameters to obtain a final assessment.
-The scale is intended for use in newborns and children up to 5 bed.
-Appreciation of crying, facial expression, trunk position, leg position, motor anxiety.
+The CHIPPS scale was developed by W. Buttner and W. Finke to assess the need for postoperative analgesia in neonates and children up to 5 years of age.
+This scale is similar to the MOPS, but an interesting feature of the scale is the need to assess many physiological, anatomical and behavioral parameters to obtain a final assessment.
+The scale is intended for use in neonates and children up to 5 years of age.
+Crying, facial expression, body position, leg position, and motor restlessness are assessed.

 Description |